snap-stanford/snap-python/doc/source/reference/CntOutDegNodes.rst

 Return value:

-- TInt (output)
+- int
-	Integer with the number of nodes with out-degree equals to *NodeOutDeg*

-The following example shows how to use CntOutDegNodes for Graphs in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to get the number of nodes with out-degree *NodeOutDeg* in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap